elycheea/ibm-cloud-cognitive/.github/ISSUE_TEMPLATE/code-completion.md

 #### Unit testing

-- [ ] The component API and functionality has been thoroughly tested using `jest` and `testing-library`. - [ ] There is a set of test cases for the components. - [ ] Each prop in the component API has a test to ensure that the prop behaves as expected and that outputs are appropriate.
+- [ ] The component API and functionality has been thoroughly tested using `jest` and `testing-library`. <!-- prettier-ignore-start --> - [ ] There
+      is a set of test cases for the components. - [ ] Each prop in the component API has a test to ensure that the prop behaves as expected and that outputs are appropriate. <!-- prettier-ignore-end -->
 - [ ] Component unit test coverage should meet or exceed 80% of functions, lines, statements, etc.
 - [ ] Component includes testing in a server-side environment.